-Next number-This two- or three-digit number is the tire's load index.
+Next number-This two or three-digit number is the tire's load index.
 It is a measurement of how much weight each tire can support.
-You may find this information in your owner's manual.
+You might find this information in your owner's manual.
 If not, contact a local tire dealer.

-NOTE: You may not find this information on all tires because it is not required by law.
+You might not find this information on all tires because it is not required by law.